Liz Truss lettuce

-On 14 October 2022, British tabloid newspaper the Daily Star began a livestream of an iceberg lettuce next to a framed photograph of Liz Truss, who was appointed prime minister of the United Kingdom the previous month.
+On 14 October 2022, British tabloid newspaper the Daily Star began a livestream of an iceberg lettuce next to a framed photograph of Liz Truss, who had been appointed prime minister of the United Kingdom the previous month.
 This act followed an opinion piece in The Economist that compared the expected brevity of Truss's premiership to the shelf life of a head of lettuce, with the October 2022 United Kingdom government crisis occurring weeks into her tenure and leading many political commentators to opine that Truss's resignation was imminent.

-She announced her resignation as prime minister on 20 October 2022 having served just 49 days in office, the shortest tenure in British history, before the lettuce had wilted; the Daily Star subsequently declared the lettuce "victorious" over Truss.
+Truss announced her resignation as prime minister on 20 October 2022 having served just 49 days in office, the shortest tenure in British history, before the lettuce had wilted.
+Politicians, commentators, media outlets, and advertising campaigns, especially in the United Kingdom, would proceed to use similar comparisons of lettuces for vulnerable politicians and movements.

 Background

 Liz Truss became Prime Minister of the United Kingdom on 6 September 2022, following the July–September 2022 Conservative Party leadership election, replacing Boris Johnson.
 The September 2022 United Kingdom mini-budget was published on 23 September by Kwasi Kwarteng, then-Chancellor of the Exchequer, which included tax cuts without matching spending cuts.
 The mini-budget triggered a heavily negative market reaction, with the exchange rate of the pound sterling collapsing and pension funds coming close to bankruptcy.

 After just over a month in office, Kwarteng was removed as Chancellor of the Exchequer on 14 October, and Truss reversed most of the economic policies within the mini-budget.
 British media outlets lambasted Truss's performance and the ensuing political chaos, with many observers believing that her resignation would be imminent.
 An 11 October column in The Economist titled "Liz Truss has made Britain a riskier bet for bond investors" stated that, after deducting the ten-day mourning period following the death of Queen Elizabeth II, Truss had caused economic and political turmoil after just seven days in power, comparing that duration to the "shelf-life of a lettuce".
-The publication further dubbed her the "Iceberg Lady", in contrast with the "Iron Lady", a nickname for the former British prime minister Margaret Thatcher, a political idol of Truss's.
+The publication further dubbed her the "Iceberg Lady", in contrast with the "Iron Lady", a nickname for the former British prime minister Margaret Thatcher, a political idol of Truss.
 The lettuce comparison was made by The Economist executive editor Andrew Palmer.